artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

   - Acoetes's story about Bacchus on the boat
   - Pentheus' mom and sisters kill him in a frenzy
 - Book IV
-  - The daughers of Minyas
+  - The daughers of Minyas refuse to worship Bacchus
-  - Pyramus and Thisbe
+    - Pyramus and Thisbe's accidental suicide
-  - Mars and Venus
+    - Mars and Venus are caught in infidelity
-  - The Sun and Leucothoë
+    - Venus's revenge against the Sun (via Leucothoë)
-  - The foundtain of Salmacis
+    - The fountain of Salmacis and Hermaphrodite
   - The daughters of Minyas transformed
+  - Juno in Hades; revenge against Ino and Athamas (and Seleme)
-  - Cadmus and Harmonia
+  - Cadmus and Harmonia despair and become snakes
-  - Perseus and Atlas
+  - Perseus turns Atlas into a mountain
-  - Perseus and Andromeda
+  - Perseus saves Andromeda from the water monster
-  - Perseus and Medusa
+  - Perseus recalls Medusa's demise
 - Book V
   - Persues and the suitors
   - Minerva visits the Muses